Prosecutors to rest in trial of Oklahoma beheading suspect

 NORMAN, Okla.
-(AP) — An Oklahoma judge on Tuesday said she couldn't accept a guilty plea from a man charged with beheading a co-worker at a food processing plant because the defendant refused to speak to her.
+(AP) — Jurors have heard a recorded confession of a man charged with murder for beheading a co-worker at a food plant in Oklahoma.

 Copyright 2017 The Associated Press.
 All rights reserved.